aws-samples/amazon-cloudfront-log-analysis/lab1-serveless-cloudfront-log-analysis/README.md

 ![device-form-factor-chart.png](./assets/device-form-factor-chart.png)

+**Use-case:** Based on the popular device form factor(s) that your global customers are using to browse your website you can prioritize customization and optimization of your content on those form factor(s).

 - Click on **Add** from the QuickSight menu on the top to **Add Visual** from the pop up menu
 - Ensure that the selected region is **Ireland** in top right corner
 - Click the **Filter** icon in the QuickSight navigation pane